jstime/jstime/GOVERNANCE.md

 determine when rough consensus has been reached.
 It is imperative that the chair remain impartial and fair in this decision making process.
-Collaborators have the ability to nominate a new chair at any time who can be ratified either through rough consensus or a super majority vote.
+Collaborators have the ability to nominate a new chair at any time who can be ratified either through rough consensus or a two-thirds super majority vote.

 ## Collaborator nominations